piotrmurach/tty-cursor/README.md

 #### 2.1.8 row(n)

-Cursor moves the the `<n>`th position vertically in the current column.
+Cursor moves to the `<n>`th position vertically in the current column.

 #### 2.1.9 next_line